Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Model

 The agents and the learner interact in an online fashion.
 At time $t$, the learner first posts a regression estimate $\hatb^t\in \reals^d$, then an agent (indexed by $t$) arrives with their unmodified feature vector $x_t$.
 Agent $t$ modifies the feature $x_t$ into $\barx_t$ in response to $\hatb^t$, in order to improve their assigned score $\langle \hatb^t , \bar{x}_t \rangle$.
 Finally, the learner observes the agent's realized label after feature modification, given by $\bary_t = \beta^*{^\intercal} \barx_t + \varepsilon_t$.

-\paragraph{Causal and non-causal features.} When an agent modifies a feature $k$, this may also affect the agent's true label.
-We divide the coordinates of any feature vector $x$ into \emph{causal} and \emph{non-causal}; causal features inform and control an agent's label, while non-causal features are those that do not affect an agent's label.
-Formally, for any $k \in [d]$, feature $k$ is causal if and only if $\beta^*(k) \neq 0$, and non-causal if and only if $\beta^*(k) = 0$.
-An agent $t$ can modify his true label by modifying causal features.
-As such, note that $\beta^*$ captures the underlying causal structure of our problem.
-The magnitude of each feature captures the extent to which said feature is causal and affects the agents' labels.
+\paragraph{Meaningful vs non-meaningful features.} When an agent modifies a feature $k$, this may also affect the agent's true label.
+We divide the coordinates of any feature vector $x$ into \emph{meaningful} and \emph{non-meaningful} features; meaningful features inform and control an agent's label, while non-meaningful features are those that can be manipulated without directly affecting an agent's label.
+(One can think, intuitively, of the meaningful features as causal, and the non-meaningful features as non-causal, but the language of causality is typically reserved for more complex settings than ours.)
+Formally, for any $k \in [d]$, feature $k$ is meaningful if and only if the coordinate $\beta^*(k) \neq 0$, and non-meaningful if and only if $\beta^*(k) = 0$.
+An agent $t$ can modify his true label by modifying meaningful features.
+As such, note that $\beta^*$ captures the underlying model structure of our problem.
+The magnitude of each feature in $\beta^*$ captures the extent to which said feature is meaningful and affects the agents' labels.

+We remark that strategic agents---that best-respond to the learner's model to improve their regression outcomes---may at times have incentives to manipulate a feature $k$ such that $\beta^*(k) = 0$; this can happen when the learner sets $\hat{\beta}(k) \neq 0$.
+In such cases, agents can improve their regression outcomes \emph{without} improving their true label, which we refer to as \emph{gaming}.
+When agents modify a feature $k$ that aligns with the true model, we refer to such a modification as an \emph{improvement}.